-The University of Michigan Library may collect some data about your library use in order to improve services and to integrate with broader University teaching and learning initiatives.
+The University of Michigan Library may collect data about your library use in order to improve services and to integrate with broader university teaching and learning initiatives.

-We are committed to protecting the privacy and confidentiality of all patron data in compliance with federal and state laws, university policy, and professional standards (e.g. American Library Association).
+We’re committed to protecting the privacy and confidentiality of all patron data in compliance with federal and state laws, university policy, and professional standards (such as those recommended by the American Library Association).

 How we collect, use, and share library data

 See Your Library Data on the university’s ViziBLUE safe computing site for information about what data we collect, how we collect it, how we use it, and how we share it — with safeguards to protect your privacy and confidentiality.